 Even before Covid-19, interrupting your guests’ experience to ask them to stand in line to check out was not ideal.
 Now, it’s a requirement to limit crowding at checkout points.
 While mobile point of sale (POS) has been on the rise for sometime, it will now be a practical necessity as well as a good business practice, enabling you to execute sales anywhere on your property with a wifi or data connection.

 2. Promote Online Sales in the Tasting Room

 Use your tasting room not only to sign up new club members, but also to nurture future online purchasers.
 This can be as simple as letting people know that you have an online store.
 You could also provide printed collateral for them to take home with their on-site wine purchase, and consider offering a shipping incentive on their first online order.

 Make sure you capture data from as many people in the group as possible.
 It’s never been harder to acquire new potential customers, don’t let a warm lead walk out the door without leaving their email address so you can market to them later.
-And remember, if you capture data to comply with state regulations like those in Washington, make sure you also get consent from the customer to add them to your marketing mailing list.
+And remember, if you capture data to comply with state regulations, make sure you also get consent from the customer to add them to your marketing mailing list.